SpinoniRaffaele/tech-notes/azure fundamentals/03 Cost management, Governance, Monitoring.md

 - Resource health: provides info about a single resource.

 **Azure Monitor**
-it is a platform for collecting data on your resources, analyze it, virtualize the information and even respond with actions.
+it is a platform for collecting data on your resources, analyze them, virtualize the information and even respond with actions.
 It can monitor azure, on-premises and even multi-cloud resources.

 Azure monitor uses central repositories to store data about metrics, logs and traces.
 The data is then accessible in Azure monitor in several ways: graph historical datapoints, create reports, create custom views with Power BI, use it to react in real-time (like autoscaling when a threshold is reach).
 You can set up alerts to be informed when a threshold is being crossed

 **Azure Log analytics**: a tool where you can analyze logs, query them, filter, visualize results.

-You can go deeper in gathering data by installing **Application insights** SDK in your application that run in the cloud resources, and then in azure you can monitor a broader set of information:
+You can go deeper in gathering data by installing **Application insights SDK** in your application that run in the cloud resources, and then in azure you can monitor a broader set of information:
 - requests rates, times.
 - dependencies
 - page view and load performance